mullai-king/node.js-practice/README.md

 # Express Timestamp App

+This is a simple Express.js
+## Endpoints

-This is a simple Express.js application that generates a timestamped text file upon a GET request to the root endpoint ("/").
-It also provides an endpoint ("/getTextFiles") to retrieve a list of text files stored in the "TimeStamp" folder.
+`("/")` application that generates a timestamped text file upon a GET request to the root endpoint ("/").

+`("/getTextFiles")` It also provides an endpoint ("/getTextFiles") to retrieve a list of text files stored in the "TimeStamp" folder.
-## Getting Started

 ### Prerequisites